queueit/KnownUser.V3.JAVA/README.md

 The Action specifies which queue the users should be send to.
 In this way you can specify which queue(s) should protect which page(s) on the fly without changing the server-side integration.

 This configuration can then be downloaded to your application server as shown in the *[IntegrationConfigProvider](https://github.com/queueit/KnownUser.V3.JAVA/blob/master/Documentation/IntegrationConfigProvider.java)* example.
-The configuration will be downloaded and cached for 5 minutes.

 ### 2. Validate the `queueittoken` and store a session cookie
 To validate that the user has been through the queue, use the `KnownUser.validateRequestByIntegrationConfig()` method.